 At this point I like to wrap my cake layers and freeze them.
 This makes them much easier to frost.
 It also is a way to make this cake ahead of time.
 You can frost the frozen cakes the day before and then keep the cake refrigerated overnight.

 Gently open can of chilled coconut milk and scrape off the cold cream that has risen and solidified at the top of the can.
 In a stand mixer, beat the shortening and cream on medium-high until thick.
-This will tale about 5 minutes,
+This will take about 5-15 minutes.

-In a medium saucepan, whisk coconut milk and arrowroot.
+In a medium saucepan, whisk coconut milk, sugar, and arrowroot.
 Heat over medium heat until just bubbly and starting to thicken.

 In a medium bowl whisk egg yolks, and salt.
 Pour 1/3 cup hot milk into the egg yolks, whisking constantly.
 Pour egg yolks back into the pan and heat until just bubbly and thick.
-Remove from heat.
+Remove from heat and stir in vanilla.

 Pour custard through a fine mesh strainer into a bowl.
 Press plastic wrap directly on to the surface.
 Refrigerate at least 4 hours.